 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.

 Courses and milestones designated as critical (marked with !) must be completed in the semester listed to ensure a timely graduation.
 Transfer credit may change the roadmap.

 This roadmap should not be used in the place of regular academic advising appointments.
 All students are encouraged to meet with their advisor/mentor each semester.
 Requirements, course availability and sequencing are subject to change.

 |Seminar in Atmospheric Science

 |EAS 5990||Thesis Research||0|

-Requirements for M.S. degree include 24 credits, including required 3 credits of EAS 5300 Seminar in Atmospheric Science (0-1 cr)/EAS 5330 Communicating in Research (2 cr) combination, and 6 credits of thesis research.
+Requirements for the M.S. degree include 24 credits, including the required 3 credits of EAS 5300 Seminar in Atmospheric Science (0-1 cr)/EAS 5330 Communicating in Research (2 cr) combination, and 6 credits of thesis research.